tidoni/pdf-web-toolkit/README.md

 # PDF Web Toolkit

-A Web-Application allowing you to splitt and merge PDF-Files.
+A Web-Application allowing you to split and merge PDF-Files.

 ## Deploy